Mimino666/python-xextract/README.rst

 - ``name`` - dictionary key under which to store the parsed data.
 - ``css`` - css selector to the HTML element containing the data.
-- ``quant`` - number of an HTML elements we expect to match with the css selector.
+- ``quant`` - number of HTML elements we expect to match with the css selector.
 In this case we expect exactly one element.
-If the number of elements wouldn't match, ``ParsingError`` exception is raised:
+If the number of elements doesn't match, ``ParsingError`` exception is raised:

     .. code-block:: python